stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-6-proxmox-monitoring-migration/validation.md

-# Phase 6 — Validation 🧪
+# Phase 6 — Validation

-## 📖 Purpose
+## Purpose

-This document captures the validation steps used to confirm the Proxmox migration was successful.
+This document captures the validation steps used to confirm Phase 6 was successful.

-The validation focused on:
+Validation focused on:

 - Proxmox host readiness
+- Omada Controller LXC deployment
+- ER605 router preconfiguration
-- Ubuntu VM readiness
+- Docker monitoring VM readiness
-- Docker functionality
-- monitoring stack startup
+- monitoring stack migration
-- Grafana access
+- Grafana access from the new VM IP
-- Prometheus target health
-- Blackbox DNS probe health
-- Alertmanager and Discord alert delivery
+- Proxmox backup coverage
 - removal of the gaming PC dependency

 ---

-## Validation 1 — Proxmox Host Online 🖥️
+## Validation 1 — Proxmox Host Online

-### Expected result
+### Expected Result

 The Proxmox host should be reachable through the web interface and show healthy node status.